Elati, Trikala

-Elati (Ελάτη), formerly known as Tyrna (Τύρνα), is a village in the Trikala Prefecture, Greece.
+Elati (Ελάτη), formerly known as Tyrna (Τύρνα), is a village in the regional unit of Trikala, Greece.
 It lies at the south part of the Pindos mountain chain, 32 km from Trikala city.

 History

 According to tradition, Elati was settled a few years after the Fall of Constantinople to the Ottoman Empire.
 The present location of the village is fairly new.
 Before 1943, the village was located more westerly, near the river.
 In 1943, the village was burned down in by the German Army during the German occupation of Greece.
 Along the driveway from Trikala to Elati is the Porta Panagia church, built in 1283 in the village of Pyli.
 The arched bridge over the Portaikos river was built in 1514 by Saint Bessarion II of Larissa.

 In the area there are many monasteries.
 Monasteries still in operation are the Gouras Monastery, and Agiou Vissarionos Monastery, both located near Pyli.
 The rest of the monasteries are deserted, but they can be located near the villages of Neraidochori, Pyrra, Desi, and Gardiki.